GACJ/callingitround/content/docs/conducting/2_coursing_orders/index.md

 Look at the order in which the treble passes all the bells.
 First the treble rings over the 2, and then the 4, the 6, and then 8.
 Then the odd bells: 7, 5, 3.
 Finally, it's the half lead and the treble turns around at the back.
 Who should the treble meet but the 2 again?
 Then it rings over the 4, 6, 8, 7, 5, 3 again before it gets to lead.

 _The orders are the same_, and this ordering of the bells all passing by each other, rotating within the method, is known as a _coursing order_.
 This order is perturbed by calls but remains steady within a method otherwise.
-Because this order is preserved when there are no calls, and changes when there are calls, it will be useful for the conductor, who is concerned with how the order of the bells changes over the course of a composition.
+Because this order is preserved when there are no calls (and it changes when there are calls), it will be useful for the conductor, who is concerned with how the order of the bells changes over the course of a composition.

 When writing coursing orders down, we often write them in a condensed format, like this: 2468753.
 That long string of numbers corresponds to the order in which the bells lead in plain hunt, which (for Plain Hunt) is the same as the order in which the treble passes the bells.
 Other methods may have different ways of spotting the coursing orders, and different coursing orders entirely.